Prerequisites

 What’s Next?

-Now that you can programmatically create individual customers, you can proceed to create a business customer, manage, and perform transactions on their behalf:- How to Create a Business Customer: Learn how to create a business customer in your Busha business account.
+Now that you can programmatically create and verify individual customers, you can proceed to manage them and perform transactions on their behalf:- How to Create a Business Customer: Learn how to create a business customer in your Busha business account.

 - How to Initiate Transactions on Behalf of a Customer: Understand how to use the